 If you die, you lose all your stuff.
 You keep your Class(es), Faction(s), and Level (and any Curses that were affecting you when you died) - your new character will look just like your old one.
-If you have Double Life or Super Munchkin, keep those as well.
-Once you have died, you don't have to Run Away from any remaining monsters.
+If you have Double Life or have died, you don't have to Run Away from any remaining monsters.
 Looting The Body: Lay out your hand beside the cards you had in play (making sure not to include the cards mentioned above).
 If you have an Item carried by a Hireling or attached to a Cheat! card, separate those cards.
-Starting with the player with the highest Level, everyone else chooses one card . . . in case of ties in Level, roll a die.
-If your corpse runs out of cards, tough.
-Once everyone gets one card, discard the rest.
-Looted cards go into players' hands.
+Starting with the player with the highest Level, everyone else chooses one card . .

+a die.
+If your corpse runs